-Unfortunately, it’s impossible to get a haircut and practice proper social distancing at the same time.
-Even worse, learning how to cut your own hair at home is no walk in the park.
+Alas, learning how to cut your own hair at home is risky, as there’s not much room for trial and error.
+Unless you live in a remote cabin, your misadventures in haircutting will be obvious to everyone you meet.
+(And if you do live in a remote cabin, then you should definitely learn how to cut your own hair.)
 Like anything that requires professional training, cutting hair requires specific skills and tools.
 However, with a bit of professional advice and the right products, you can learn how to do touch-ups and short trims all on your own.

 To help give some guidance on where to begin, SPY spoke with Master Barber Ann Shim, director of education for Grooming Lounge & Grooming Lounge Barbershops in Washington, D.C.
 If you want to learn how to cut your hair at home without completely butchering your personal style, we’ve got some advice for you.